Finland under Swedish rule: Struggle for power

-The long wrath
+Long Wrath

-Under the reign of John III of Sweden, the border conflicts at the border of Käkisalmi county led to a new war (1570–1595), which is now known as the "25-year war".
+Under the reign of John III of Sweden, the border conflicts at the border of Kexholm County led to a new war (1570–1595), which is known in Finnish historiography as the Long Wrath or the 25 Years' War.
 It was mostly a brutal war with guerilla warfare on both sides.
 In its beginnings, the war was well organised, and there was a truce on the Finnish front from 1573 to 1577.
 In the middle of the decade the peasant conflicts started again: the Karelians attacked in the direction of Oulujärvi and Iijoki, forces from Southern Finland travelled across the Gulf of Finland.
-At the end of the decade, organised warfare started again with an attack to Narva (1579) and the conquest of Käkisalmi in 1580.
+At the end of the decade, organised warfare started again with an attack to Narva (1579) and the conquest of Kexholm in 1580.
 Narva was conquered the next year, after which negotiations led to an interim peace lasting until the year 1590.
 Despite the interim peace, guerilla warfare continued on both sides of the eastern border, which led to Kainuu and Northern Ostrobothnia being largely deserted in the 1580s.
-Led by Pekka Vesainen, the Ostrobothnians made vengeance trips to Viena Karelia.
+Led by Pekka Vesainen, the Ostrobothnians made vengeance trips to White Karelia.
 The war ended in 1595 with the Treaty of Teusina.

-A new struggle for the throne
+New struggle for the throne

 After John III died in 1592, the throne was left vacant.
 There were two candidates for his successor: Sigismund and the duke Karl.
 The question of the monarchy was entwined with church politics: in the time of the counter-reformation in Europe Sigismund was a Catholic, which made his position even more problematic in Lutheran Sweden.
 In 1593, Sigismund arrived in the country to be crowned.
 He took his oath as a ruler in the autumn of the next year.
 At the same time, he accepted the Lutheran line of the Uppsala estate and church meeting (1593).
 With Sigismund's coronation, a personal union between Sweden and Poland, lasting a few years, was born; Sigismund was king of Poland until 1632.

 After the king returned to Poland, conflicts arose among the nobility about Karl's position as a regent.
 In this conflict, Finland's leader Klaus Fleming sided with the king.
 At the Arboga diet in 1597, Karl was still named as regent.
 At this time, he declared his opponents, especially Klaus Fleming, to be rebels.